 Other Places to Snowshoe and Cross-Country Ski Near Bend

-While Dutchman Sno Park has lots of Nordic ski trails, there are plenty of other options to snowshoe and cross-country skiing near Bend.
+While Dutchman has lots of Nordic ski trails, there are plenty of other options to snowshoe and cross-country skiing near Bend.

 Nording skiing at Swampy Lakes Sno Park